geminabox/geminabox-bootstrap/README.markdown

 ## Load geminabox as a gem

-The Geminabox functionality is added "gem 'geminabox' to the Gemfile.
-Visit the [Geminabox site](https://github.com/geminabox/geminabox) for details of how to use Geminabox.
+The Geminabox functionality is made available by adding

+  gem 'geminabox'

+to the Gemfile.

 ## Configuration via config.ru